gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 # Synthetic Control Using LASSO (SCUL)

-I’m going to start of implementing a synthetic control estimate employing a cross-validated LASSO to identify the best set of control districts and their associated weights that minimize prediction error for the treated panel’s covid numbers in the pre-treatment period.
+I’m going to start off implementing a synthetic control estimate employing a cross-validated LASSO to identify the best set of control districts and their associated weights that minimize prediction error for the treated panel’s covid numbers in the pre-treatment period.
 After